mayank-s16/Tryhackme-machines-notes/vulnversity/README.md

 What port is the web server running on?\
 3333

+***
  **Phase 2:  Locating directories using GoBuster**
  ***
 `apt install gobuster`\
-`gobuster dir -u http://10.10.227.240:3333/ -w /usr/share/wordlists/dirbusterdirectory-list-2.3-medium.txt\`\
+`gobuster dir -u http://10.10.227.240:3333/ -w /usr/share/wordlists/dirbusterdirectory-list-2.3-medium.txt`\
 `gobuster dir -u http://10.10.227.240:3333/internal -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt`

 What is the directory that has an upload form page?\
 /internal/

+***
 **Phase 3: Compromise the webserver**
 ***

-Try upload a few file types to the server, what common extension seems to be blocked?
+Try upload a few file types to the server, what common extension seems to be blocked?\
 .php

-What is the name of the user who manages the webserver? bill
+What is the name of the user who manages the webserver?\
+bill

-What is the user flag?
+What is the user flag?\
-FInd it inside bill's home directory.
+Find it inside bill's home directory.

+***
 **Phase 4: Privilege Escalation**
 ***
 In Linux, SUID (set owner userId upon execution) is a special type of file permission given to a file.